reproducible-agile/reproducible-agile.github.io/index.md

 This website is home of workshops and an [AGILE INITIATIVE](https://agile-online.org/funding-initiatives) on the topic of [Reproducible Research](https://en.wikipedia.org/wiki/Reproducibility#Reproducible_research) in connection with the [Association of Geographic Information Laboratories in Europe's](https://agile-online.org/) (AGILE) [annual conference series](https://agile-online.org/past-conferences-and-proceedings).

 Reproducible AGILE implements the [CODECHECK principles](https://codecheck.org.uk/) for an independent execution of computations underlying research articles as part of the peer review at the AGILE conference.
+You can find all of AGILE's codechecks [in the CODECHECK Register](https://codecheck.org.uk/register/venues/conference/agilegis/).

 <a href="https://codecheck.org.uk/"><img src="https://codecheck.org.uk/img/codecheck_logo.svg" alt="CODECHECK logo" width="256" style="padding: 1em; border: 0;" /></a>